joe147258/political-compass-quiz/readme.md

-# Simple Political Compass Quiz written with Python's flask.
+# Simple Political Compass Quiz
-Frontend is handled with templates, bootstrap, and jQuery.

-Requires:
+## About
+A small political compass quiz project to test Python web and image manipulation libraries.

+## Technologies used:
 * Python 3.8.5+
 * Flask 1.1.2+
 * Pillow 8.0.1+

-jQuery and Bootstrap included in static/bootstrap/
+Front-end is handled with Bootstrap.

 ### Contact
 jldphillips@gmail.com